Arvind8454/Arvind8454/README.md

 <h3>I'm a Software Engineer.</h3>

 - 🎓 I am currently pursuing **Computer Science** from **RCET Bhilai**. <br>
-- 👀 I’m interested in Open Source, Web Developmen
+- 👀 I’m interested in Open Source, Web Development.
 - 💬 I would love to talk React.js and Web Development.
 - 💞️ I’m looking to collaborate on any open source platform.
 - 💡 I am currently focusing on **Data Structures and Algorithm** in *c++* and **DevOps**.
 A *beginner* contributor at **Open Source**. <br>